 - Contacts in the customer´s phone who are trusted borrowers (Branch)

 - Frequency the customer calls the parents (Tala).

 There are three areas where the use of big data can have a bigger impact:

 - Commercial activities: Data helps define the best campaigns focused on the right customer at the right time, resulting in better more customized service

 - Alerts monitoring: Data lets the company get a comprehensive and total understanding of that what is happening into the company´s systems so problems can be detected and fixed

 - Security: Data gives the possibility to detect any suspicious activity or any different unusual behavior of the customers on the online activity, credit card and ATM usage

 Big Data provides huge insights to their customers:

 How has customer behavior changed over the past few years?
 Today, only 7% of the transactions are done through a physical branches.
 That means that 93% of the transactions are going through an electronic channel.Customers are dealing with technology every day – in the car, on their mobile devices, on TV.
-Banks should consider incorporating all these new technologies into their services and into the banking offers by digitizing their current processes – without compromising excellent user experience into the branch channel.
+Banks should consider incorporating all these new technologies into their services and digitizing their current processes – without compromising the user experience of the the branch channel.